Andre-Ceschia/Tempo/README.md

 # Tempo
-Tempo is a music bot for PS4 and PS5 alike to many music bots used on Discord Servers.
+Tempo is a music bot for PS4 and PS5, it is similar to many music bots used on Discord Servers.

 Prerequisites:
   - Jar files, Included in Jar folder